-The Spencer's Monitor is a medium to large sized monitor.
-Spencer's Monitor is generally heavier than similar sized monitors of another species due to its "stockier" build.
+A medium to large-sized monitor which can grow to a total length (including tail) of up to 120cm.
+Generally heavier than similar-sized monitors of another species due to its “stockier” build.
 It has sharp claws which it uses for digging burrows as this monitor is not known for climbing.

-Spencer's Monitor occupy the black soil plains of north-western Queensland, their range extends from the Barkly Tablelands to the eastern parts of the Northern Territory.
+Spencer's Monitor occupies the black soil plains of north-western Queensland, their range extends from the Barkly Tablelands to the eastern parts of the Northern Territory.